- Data Portals

 This presentation from March 2, 2015, includes a brief description of the Yellowstone system and tips for writing successful allocation requests.

-University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities and UCAR member institutions.
+University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities.
 The emphasis is on extensive projects that are beyond the scope of university computing centers.
 There are three primary eligibility criteria.

 Atmospheric science attempts to understand the total behavior of the earth's fluid envelope on all scales ranging from microscopic processes to global motions.
 Since this system is bounded by the oceans and solid earth and driven primarily by solar radiation, some areas of ocean science, solid earth science, solar physics, and astrophysics are included.

 A prime mission of CISL is to support atmospheric science at U.S. universities.
 Eligibility has been extended to include certain other U.S. educational institutions and non-profit research organizations.
 Eligible researchers incur no costs for the use of CISL resources.
 CISL normally does not support research groups in federal agencies.

 Researchers can apply for an allocation of NCAR computing time under an associated NSF grant as long as their proposed computing lies appropriately within the scope of the grant.
 The NSF is kept informed to ensure appropriate use of CISL resources.